 - Buddy watch not working

 If you are using Fuze Desktop, you can run Fuze Checkup before joining a meeting to test your Fuze setup.
 You can also check your audio and network quality directly in the application.

 If a remote user is using an Internet Service Provider (ISP) provided device that does not have user-manageable settings, they may need to provide their own device or contact their ISP to request a replacement device with user-manageable settings.

 These are the requirements for a home modem or modem/router combination device to use Fuze services:

 - SIP ALG must be disabled.

 - Many of today's commercial routers implement SIP ALG (Application Level Gateway) and come with this feature enabled by default.

-- DNS (Domain Name Server) on your DHCP Server (modem, router or other) must be set to:
+- Domain Name Server (DNS) on your DHCP server (modem, router or other device) must be set to:

-Note: If you are working from an office location (not at your home) the above VLAN, LLDP, and CDP settings will likely need a different configuration.
+If you are working from an office location (not from your home), the above VLAN, LLDP, and CDP settings will likely need a different configuration.
 Please contact your IT department for the correct VLAN, LLDP, and CDP settings for your location.

 If the home network device (wireless router or access point) is too far away from the user's computer or phone, Fuze Support recommends the following solutions:

 - Ethernet only: TP-Link AV2000 Powerline Adapter Kit | TL-PA9020P KIT